-Δ Workflow A collection of nodes used to analyze data in KNIME Workflow Group A folder within the Explorer which can be used to store workflows, data files and Metanode Templates. [m] Data File Data files can be dragged to a workflow editor or a workflow group.
+Δ Workflow A collection of nodes used to analyze data in KNIME Workflow Group A folder within the Explorer which can be used to store workflows, data files and Shared Components.
+Data File Data files can be dragged to a workflow editor or a workflow group.
 File reader nodes can read data files stored in TeamSpace or KNIME Server (see section below).
-A Metanode Templates Metanodes containing a pre- configured workflow fragment can be added to both TeamSpace and ServerSpace.
-Once added to a workflow, they can be easily updated if the original Metanode in the repository changes.
+Shared Components Components containing a pre- configured workflow fragment can be added to both TeamSpace and ServerSpace.
+Once added to a workflow, they can be easily updated if the original Component in the repository changes.